Now accepting a limited number of new bi‑weekly cleaning clients.

 • Empty dishrack/ dishwasher

-• If applicable, pack a lunch, snacks, and drinks for the day
+• Pack a lunch, snacks, and drinks for the day

 • Make and eat breakfast